-Dad goes to the kitchen and starts to make his Laksa after he comes back into the lounge room and begins to talk shit, he always talked shit and would get really, really engrossed in it.
+Dad goes to the kitchen and starts to make his Curry Laksa, after he comes back into the lounge room and begins to talk shit.
+He always talked shit and would get really, really engrossed in it.
 So whilst his mid firing everybody up, I give the simmering pot of Laksa a little taste test because I can never leave anything alone.

 I decided it needed more shrimp paste and have the brilliant idea to add some!
 Should’ve been added into the paste but surely a teaspoon wouldn’t hurt being added now?
 All high and mighty I begin to add in the shrimp paste, and then 3/4 of the bottle falls in!!!
 3/4 of the whole damn bottle!

 My father can not know what I have just done, I would never hear the end of it.
 I started running around the kitchen like a madwoman adding more coconut milk, chopping chilli faster than I ever had and chucking it in.
 His 2ft away from me and hasn’t noticed yet because he’s so engrossed in whatever tale he’s telling.
 Eventually, the Laksa starts to taste normal again and I return to the lounge room pretending like nothing has happened.

 It may sound and look like a lot of work to make the paste but trust me it is so worth it and once you’ve diced everything up it takes seconds to come together.
 Homemade laksa paste is vibrant, fresh and soo much better than store bought.

 The soup base which is vibrant, slightly spicy, bursting with aromatics and laced with soothing coconut milk is then loaded with fresh prawns, fish balls, poached chicken breast and bean curd puffs.
 Truly a meat lovers heaven.

 The soup is then spooned over Hokkien noodles and Rice Vermicelli for a contrast in textures.
 Add some fresh bean sprouts and extra lime wedges and everyone will be happily slurping away.